 Hygge: A Cozy Lifestyle

-Last month, our September blog touched on the influence of the bohemian designs in the Randi K Collection.
-Hygge was mentioned as one of the Scandinavian influences.
+It is that time of year, time to get our cozy on, or as the Scandinavians refer to Hygge lifestyle.
 Hygge (hoo-ga) is the Danish’s philosophy of living a happy life.
 Since Denmark has secured the number one spot in the UN’s World Happiness Report a few times, the Danes know a thing or two about happiness.

 Meik Wiking, the author of, The Little Book of Hygge and the CEO of the Happiness Research Institute of Copenhagen, says Hygge is more of a way of thinking than a thing.
 I am sure you already possess the joys of Hygge in your own home without realizing it.
 The lifestyle comprises coziness that can be found in blankets, clothes, footwear, comfort food, hot beverages, candle lighting, and much more.